mathewgomas-alfred/mathewgomas.io/user_manual/loading_saving_brushes.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The preset chooser is much the same as the preset docker and the preset dropdown on :kbd:`F6`.
+The preset chooser is much the same as the preset docker and the preset drop-down on :kbd:`F6`.
 It's unique in that it allows you to filter by engine and this is also where you can create brushes for an engine from scratch.

 It is by default collapsed, so you will need to press the arrow at the top left of the brush engine to show it.

-The top drop down is set to “all” by default, which means it shows all engines.
+The top drop-down is set to “all” by default, which means it shows all engines.
 It then shows a tag section where you can select the tags, the preset list and the search bar.